-Do not include those banks listed in Appendix I. Refer to the latest available list of Banks & Trust Companies.
+Do not include those banks listed in Appendix I. Refer to the latest available list of Banks & Trust Companies found at www.centralbankbahamas.com → Bank Supervision → Regulated Entities.

 All currency balances under this heading form a portion of the external liabilities of the reporting bank.